 Using the fact that certain residues have characteristic Cα and Cβ chemical shift ranges, protein chains can be matched to individual residues.
 This allows each measured chemical shift value to be assigned to location in a protein.
 The resulting information provides insight into the structural information of a biomolecule.

 The sequential assignment of backbone NMR data is usually done manually.
 It is a very time consuming task, taking anywhere from a few weeks to months.
 It also is prone to human error [1].
-Automation of this process will allow structural biologist to continue making advances in their research while simultaneously reducing human error in the assignment process.
+Automation of this process will allow structural biologists to continue making advances in their research while simultaneously reducing human error in the assignment process.

 Attempts at creating an algorithm to automate assignment of backbone NMR datasets have been made, but there is room for major improvements in this field.
 I am involved in ongoing research with a team of computer scientists that are working on developing an effective, efficient, and scalable algorithm capable of rapidly assigning non-trivial backbone NMR data sets with high accuracy using techniques developed in artificial intelligence, machine learning and statistics.

 The current algorithm is a search-based algorithm.
-It consists of two major parts pre-processing and assignment.
+It consists of two major parts: pre-processing and assignment.
 The pre-processing step receives the data and preforms filtering in order to prepare it to be assigned.
-The assignment then uses a uniform costbased search to find the optimal order of the NMR dataset.
+The assignment then uses a uniform cost-based search to find the optimal order of the NMR dataset.

-Pre-processing receives a NMR dataset and a protein sequence to assign the data set to.
+Pre-processing receives an NMR dataset and a protein sequence to assign the data set to.
 The protein sequence is converted to expected Cα and Cβ values, which will be used for reference later.
-Next the NMR dataset is processed.
+Next, the NMR dataset is processed.
 Each amino acid it the protein sequence will have a corresponding set of four values (Cα and Cβ for residue i and i-1).
 These values will be stored in a single object called a tile.
 Once the NMR dataset has been organized into tiles, filtering can begin.

 Filtering is preformed on each tile to eliminate the need to try unrealistic assignments.
 Our filtering system uses a logistic model tree (LMT) classification model to classify each tile.
 Our model has been trained on over 68,000 amino acids with their published Cα and Cβ values.
-The classification process provides a confidence rating from 0 to 1 that the provided Cα and Cβ values correspond to each of the 20 amino acids.
+The classification process provides a confidence rating from 0 to 1 that the provided Cα and Cβ values correspond to on each of the 20 amino acids.
 Any tile that matches an amino acid with a 0.40 percent confidence level or better is used in the assignment process.

 The NMR dataset and protein sequence completes pre-processing in less than one second.
 Then assignment process begins.

 The assignment step uses a uniform cost search as the base.
 The search begins by comparing all of the tiles to the amino acid type of the first amino acid in the protein sequence.
-Any tiles that match the amino acid with a confidence rating of 0.40 percent placed in the first location in the assignment.
-Next a cost of assignment is calculated.
+Any tiles that match the amino acid with a confidence rating of 0.40 percent is placed in the first location in the assignment.
+Next, a cost of assignment is calculated.
 This is done by taking a difference between the tile’s residue i values (Cα and Cβ) and the corresponding values in the protein sequence.
 These errors are then added to the total cost of assignment.